-It’s exactly what I was hoping for in an African safari lodge.
+It’s exactly what we were hoping for in an African safari lodge.

 With an appreciative nod to tradition, dinner is a communal affair at the grand table of the lodge’s main building.

-Under the delicate light of chandeliers – or weather permitting – the sparkle of the African night sky, guests are served a delightful four courses.
+Under the delicate light of chandeliers – or weather permitting – the sparkle of the African night sky, guests are served a delightful four courses each evening.

 Desserts of a sumptuous sachertorte and the spongy delight called malva pudding – a classic South African cake with apricot jam – greet our full bellies.
 And then the replete cheese board arrives for us to ‘fill up the corners’ with!

-Dinner comes with plenty of wine, the enjoyable company of other lucky explorers and even the pleasure of dining with the Rattray family.
+Dinner comes with plenty of South African wine, the enjoyable company of other lucky explorers and even the pleasure of dining with the Rattray family.

 The bar here is wonderfully stocked with great wines as you’d expect, but also with as many gins – even these from small-batch craft distillery Cape Fynbos here in South Africa.